 - Long light periods decrease the time between molt stages.
 During these inter-molt periods, shrimp have a lower mass due to the high cost of energy that the molt implies every time.
-Note: Although, in a long term, the general mass of the shrimp will be bigger because of the molting rate.
+Note: Although, in the long term, the general mass of the shrimp will be bigger because of the molting rate.
 Because with every molt shrimp grows.

 - Molting is always a risk for the shrimp.
 The higher is the molting rate, the higher is the chance to fail.
 An increase of light periods produces an increase in the haemolymph of lactate similar to that produced by exercise and other factors considered as stressors to the shrimp.
-It allowed biologist to think that the main cause of death is usually the stress produced by the high molting rate at 13:11 (light-dark) conditions.
+It allowed biologists to think that the main cause of death is usually the stress produced by the high molting rate at 13:11 (light-dark) conditions.

 Note # 1: This is a very interesting part.
 On the one hand, complete darkness and partial light period showed higher survival.
 On the other hand, complete darkness had the lowest molting and growth rate.
-It means that in the nature shrimp under longer light periods will become bigger and mature faster.
+It means that in nature shrimp under longer light periods will become bigger and mature faster.
 So that they can reproduce at a higher rate and compensate for the slight loss in survival by a big margin compared to no light period.

-Note # 2: It does not mean that long light period kills shrimp.
+Note # 2: It does not mean that a long light period kills shrimp.
 Absolutely not!
 There are too many variables in this equation.
 However, too much light stresses shrimp and makes them more vulnerable.